Lesley Erickson

 Other Projects

-Joan Sangster, One Hundred Years of Struggle: The History of Women and the Vote in Canada (UBC Press, 2018) | production and substantive editor
+Joan Sangster, On Hundred Years of Struggle: The History of Women and the Vote in Canada (UBC Press, 2018) | production and substantive editor

 Let’s work together…